pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 * GitHub SPFx samples repository forking into personal GitHub account and cloning to your local development environment
 * Committing SPFx sample to personal GitHub forked repository using Visual Studio Code
 * Submitting a new sample using a GitHub pull request
-* Understanding of the OfficeDevPnP sample code contribution pull request process, including providing a useful and accurate pull request description.
+* Understanding of the OfficeDevPnP sample code contribution pull request process, including how to provide a useful and accurate pull request description.
 * For each attendee, a personalized SPFx sample will be prepared, allowing all attending to experience the pull request process, from start to finish.

 **Session Requirements:**